Tatsuya-Nonogaki/export-ADData/README.md

 #### Overview

-Imports AD users and groups from CSV files, supporting domain migration, OU reorganization, and advanced mapping features.
+Imports AD users, groups, and computers from CSV files, supporting domain migration, OU reorganization, and advanced mapping features.
 Automatically creates missing OUs and can handle a wide range of migration scenarios.

 #### Key Features

-- Import AD Users and Groups from CSV files (`-User` and `-Group` mode).
+- Import AD Users, Groups, and Computers from CSV files (`-User`, `-Group` and `-Computer` mode).
 - Register `ManagedBy` attribute for Groups separately in a dedicated run (`-FixGroup` mode).
 - Optionally include system objects.
-- Handle objects in `CN=Users` container specially and appropriately, redirecting them to a designated OU when needed.
+- Handle objects in "Default" container (`CN=Users`, `CN=Computers`) specially and appropriately, redirecting them to a designated OU when needed.
 - Create missing intermediate OUs during the import.
 - Detailed logging of import operations.
 - Never overwrite existing Users/Groups.
 Warn and skip in each case.
 - Option to disable "protect from accidental deletion" for newly created OUs, useful for pre-validation etc.
 - Supports registering user passwords if provided in the CSV.
-- Advanced features for OU trimming and control over `Users` container placement (`-TrimOU`, `-NoUsersContainer`, `-NoForceUsersContainer`).
+- Advanced features for OU trimming and control over "Default" container placement (`-TrimOU`, `-NoDefaultContainer`, `-NoForceDefaultContainer`).
-- Mode vs file mismatch detection: Warns and prompts if the selected CSV file suggests a mismatch with the chosen import mode (e.g., a group import with a user data file), helping avoid accidental mis-imports.
-Contents check can be bypassed with `-NoClassCheck` switch for more flexible or advanced import scenarios.
+- Mode vs file mismatch detection: By default, the script checks both the file name and the `ObjectClass` column in your CSV file to ensure it matches the selected import mode (user, group, or computer).
+If a mismatch is detected, you are warned before import begins.
+The `-NoClassCheck` switch disables only the check on the `ObjectClass` column; filename check is always enabled.

 #### Parameters